Migrant workers in the Gulf Cooperation Council region: National laws and regulations

+Bahrain

 In 2009, Bahrain announced that it would end the kafala system, citing human rights concerns linked to both human trafficking and sexual slavery.
 The Labour Market Regulatory Law was amended, making the LMRA the official sponsor of migrant workers and, most importantly, allowing migrant workers to leave their employer without the latter's consent.
 In December 2016, the Bahraini government announced the official and total abolition of the sponsorship system once more.

 Other legislative initiatives to protect labor rights in Bahrain include a 2012 private sector labor law, focusing inter alia on the number of sick days, annual leave, compensation for unfair dismissals, fines for labor law violations and the streamlining of labor disputes.
 A 2008-human trafficking law was presented by the Bahraini government as covering many common labor law violations, for example the withholding of wages.
 Furthermore, in late 2016 Bahrain was considering to allow the issuance of flexible work permits for undocumented workers, providing them with the ability to work for more than one employer even without legal visa.